 Truck drivers admittedly recognize that making a right turn with their long and heavy loads is not easy.
 Every experienced big rig driver will admit that negotiating a right turn can be downright dangerous and likely have many accounts they could tell demonstrating this.

-Clearly, the size of the big rigs themselves require that the big rig operators understand the special techniques required to negotiate right hand turns and be even more vigilant for pedestrians and vehicles around them while they negotiate the turn.
+The size of the big rigs requires that the big rig operators understand the special techniques required to negotiate right-hand turns and be even more vigilant for pedestrians and vehicles around them while they negotiate the turn.

-We at the Law Offices of Edward A. Smith respects those in the big rig community and the services they provide our nation.
-Many tractor trailer operators have years of safe driving habits.
+We at the Edward A Smith Law Offices respect those in the big rig community and the services they provide our nation.
+Many tractor-trailer operators have years of safe driving habits.
 Many, however, have not been adequately trained in safety.

-We at the Law Offices of Edward A. Smith have handled many tractor trailer cases and we are experienced with helping families whose loved ones are fighting for their life after a trucking accidents.
-Unfortunately, the sheer weight, size and length of 18 wheelers cause much more damage to those that are hit and the victims may end up with life-altering injuries that can be life altering and costly to care for.
+We at the Edward A Smith Law Offices have handled many tractor-trailer cases and we are experienced with helping families whose loved ones are fighting for their life after a trucking accident.
+Unfortunately, the sheer weight, size, and length of 18 wheelers cause much more damage to those that are hit and the victims may end up with life-altering injuries that can be life altering and costly to care for.
 Consult with a qualified Sacramento trucking accident attorney that has experience in litigating trucking lawsuits.

-You can see what others say about our staff at Law Offices of Edward A. Smith on Yelp, Facebook or on Google reviews.
+You can see what others say about our staff at Edward A Smith Law Offices on Yelp, Facebook or on Google reviews.
 You can also check out AVVO, the premier attorney rating site, to learn more about their practice.
 Additionally, you can always request a friendly no-obligation consultation to meet them, get answers to your questions, and see if they are the right fit for you.